Oticon Hearing Aid Reviews

 Oticon is one of the oldest hearing aid companies in the world.
 In 1904, Hans Demant became the Danish distributor of Acousticon, which later became Oticon.1

 In 1992, Oticon released MultiFocus, their first non-linear, programmable, automatic hearing aid.
 This new approach to amplification has become the standard.
 At that time, only Oticon and ReSound hearing aids had this technology.
 Patients reported significant improvements in hearing and quality of life.
 The success of the MultiFocus was followed by their first digital instrument, DigiFocus, in 1996.

-Since MultiFocus, Oticon’s philosophy of hearing aids has revolved around restoring normal loudness perception through the use of compression.
-Their approach was slightly different from other providers I’ve reviewed, like ReSound, because Oticon used less compression in the higher frequencies to allow critical speech sounds to remain audible in background noise.
+Since MultiFocus, Oticon's philosophy of hearing aids has revolved around designing hearing aids that restore normal loudness perception through the use of compression.
+Their approach was slightly different from other providers I've reviewed, like ReSound, because Oticon used less compression in the higher frequencies to allow critical speech sounds to remain audible in background noise.
 In combination with directional microphones, this has worked well for many of my patients.

 The current iteration of Oticon’s technology is called BrainHearing, which was first introduced in the Opn product line in 2016.[/citation] The current version of this line, which is also the one my friend's father-in-law has, is the Opn S.

 The idea of BrainHearing and the Opn concept is that the brain is the best filter of sound based on the content, rather than the specific direction or combination of pitch and loudness.
-The approach has been shown to reduce listening effort.
+The approach was designed to reduce listening effort for the user, and it has proven to do so!
 I find it works very well with folks who have mild to moderate hearing loss with good to excellent speech discrimination.
 For my patients with more severe hearing loss, I often provide a manual program with a more traditional directional microphone setting for challenging listening.